Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization

 Although previous CNNs based methods have been successful in audio tagging and SED tasks, CNNs do not capture the long time dependency in an audio clip well.
-For example, the receptive field of a CNN can be limited to a short duration with a fixed length that does not take long history information into account in the system.
-To solve this problem, convolutional recurrent neural networks (CRNNs) were proposed to consider the long time information into the system \cite{hayashi2017blstm, choi2017convolutional}.
-One disadvantage of CRNNs is that the hidden states of a CRNN have to be calculated one by one and can not be calculated in parallel.
-Recently transformer \cite{vaswani2017attention, devlin2018bert} has been proposed to take the long time dependency of a time series into consideration in the system.
+For example, the receptive field of a CNN can be limited to a short duration with a fixed length that does not take long history information into account in the system. \qk{To solve this problem, convolutional recurrent neural networks (CRNNs) including \cite{choi2017convolutional, cakir2017convolutional, adavanne2017sound} and bidirectional long short term memory (BLSTM) systems \cite{hayashi2017blstm} were used to consider the long temporal information for audio tagging and sound event detection}.
+One disadvantage of CRNNs is that the hidden states of a CRNN have to be calculated one by one, and can not be calculated in parallel.
+Recently, transformers \cite{vaswani2017attention, devlin2018bert, won2019toward} have been proposed to consider the long time dependency of sequences.
 A transformer consists of several attention layers.
-Each state of a layer in a transformer takes the information from all states of the previous layer.
-Therefore each state retains the global information of a time series.
-Different from the attention neural networks \cite{kong2019weakly} which aggregate the vectors along time axis into a fixed vector representation, transformer retains the information along the time axis.
+Each state of a layer takes the information from all states of the previous layer.
+Therefore, each state retains the global information of the input sequence.

-Another challenging problem of AT and SED which has not been investigated in previous work is the selection of thresholds in post-processing.
+Another challenging problem of AT and SED is the selection of thresholds for post-processing \cite{gururani2018instrument, cances2019evaluation}.
 For example, in the AT subtask, if the predicted probability of a sound class is over a threshold in an audio clip, then the audio clip is regarded as containing this sound class.
-The performance of these systems are sensitive to the threshold selection.
-Usually the threshold is selected manually by empirical methods.
-For example, in the winning system of the AT subtask in the DCASE 2017 \cite{xu2017large} a threshold of 0.3 is used for all the sound classes.
-However, this threshold is selected by experience and may not be optimal.
-In this paper we propose an automatic threshold optimization method to solve this problem.
+The thresholds selection is an important part of AT and SED.
+Usually, the thresholds are selected empirically.
+For example, in the winning system of the AT subtask in the DCASE 2017 \cite{xu2017large}, thresholds of 0.3 are used for all the sound classes.
+However, those thresholds are selected by experience and may not be optimal.
+In this work, we propose an automatic threshold optimization method to solve this problem.